 Grujic became Klopp’s first signing as Liverpool manager in January 2016, joining the Reds in a £5.1million deal from Red Star Belgrade.

 But the midfielder played less than 400 minutes for the club in all competitions, spending the vast majority of his time at the club out on loan – at Cardiff, Hertha Berlin and Porto, where he eventually moved on a permanent deal in the summer of 2021.

 “I’m not a youngster any more,” Grujic told The Athletic in April 2020.
 “At the age of 24, I’m at the stage when I need to be making important steps in my career.
 I need to think and I need to be clever about what happens next.

 Liverpool made almost 10 times what they originally signed him for.
 Decent bit of business, that.

 If anything encapsulates Liverpool’s struggles in the early months of Klopp’s reign, it’s this.

 Caulker joined the Reds on loan from Queens Park Rangers in January 2016.
 If that wasn’t strange enough, Klopp decided to use the centre-back as an emergency striker.

-Unsurprisingly, he failed to find the back of the net in his four appearances for the club and now plays for Wigan Athletic.
+Unsurprisingly, he failed to find the back of the net in his four appearances for the club and is now unattached.

 Grabara came through the youth ranks at Polish side Ruch Chorzow before joining Liverpool in 2016 amid reported interest from Manchester City and Manchester United.